MOD Stafford

-RAF Stafford was a non-flying Royal Air Force station in Stafford, Staffordshire, England.
+Ministry of Defence Stafford otherwise known as MOD Stafford, Stafford Station or Beacon Barracks is a Ministry of Defence site in Stafford, in England.
+It was formerly Royal Air Force Stafford or more simply RAF Stafford, a non-flying Royal Air Force station.

 History

 The station was originally established as the home of No. 16 Maintenance Unit in the 1930s.
 It became home to No 2 Mechanical Transport Squadron in 1958.
 The RAF Tactical Supply Wing was also formed at RAF Stafford in 1970 and operates still from MOD Stafford.
 An RAF Mountain Rescue Team was based at RAF Stafford.